 BioGro has published an article "New Industry Tool to Measure Sustainability" about the NZSD project and the organic case study.

-Catriona MacLeod and Henrik Moller have presented NZSD project at the plenary session of the NETS 2015 conference, New Zealand Biosecurity Institute, in Dunedin.
+Henrik Moller presented the NZSD project at the plenary session of the NETS 2015 conference, New Zealand Biosecurity Institute, in Dunedin.
 26th to 28th August 2015.
 The title of the presentation is “Integration of biosecurity management into whole farm sustainability assessments: a sustainability dashboard tool for linking stakeholders in production landscapes”.

 The Annual Stakeholders workshop of the New Zealand Sustainability project was held in Wellington - 6 August 2015.